 Is your child interested in a subject their school doesn't offer?
 Maybe it's a foreign language or a musical instrument.
 Schools and community organizations offer summer classes for all ages.
-Your child can get one-on-one or small group instruction and will head back to school with brand new knowledge in their heads.
+Your child can get one-on-one or small group instruction and head back to school with brand new knowledge in their head.

 6. Family projects

 Help your child hold on to their math skills by identifying a practical project you can work on together as a family.
 Building a sandbox, plotting and planting a garden or baking a cake from scratch can help them practice.
 These fun summer learning activities can get everyone engaged and help prevent summer learning loss – a win-win!

 7. College prep work or tutoring

 If your child is older, preventing summer learning loss is even more important.
 Encourage them to use a few hours here and there to take practice versions of standardized tests or write personal statements for college applications.
 It's also a good time to brush up on any subjects that frequently give them trouble.
 Look into local tutors or online courses for help.